-For the 2020 data the between period standard deviation for the concrete sites was just above 3 SR suggesting that this variation is likely to be in part caused by seasonal variation.
-However, this variation was still quite low (3.20) and is seen to be different to the variation on the asphalt sites.
+For the 2021 data the between period standard deviation for the concrete sites was well above the 3 SR threshold (at 6.00 SR) suggesting some form of seasonal variation.
+However, it is noted that the asphalt sites showed the skid resistance values rising in the Late survey period whereas the concrete sites did not.
 Therefore, the practice of applying an LECF of 1 to the concrete lengths should continue (as there is not sufficient length to calculate robust stand-alone LECFs for concrete surfaces).